sst/guide/_examples/how-to-create-a-flutter-app-with-serverless.md

 lang: en
 index: 2
 type: mobileapp
 description: In this example we will look at how to use Flutter with a serverless API to create a simple click counter app.
-We'll be using the Serverless Stack Framework (SST).
+We'll be using SST.
 short_desc: Native app with Flutter and a serverless API.
 repo: flutter-app
 ref: how-to-create-a-flutter-app-with-serverless
 comments_id: how-to-create-an-flutter-app-with-serverless/2516
 ---

 In this example we will look at how to use [Flutter](https://flutter.dev) with a [serverless]({% link _chapters/what-is-serverless.md %}) API to create a simple click counter app.
-We'll be using the [Serverless Stack Framework (SST)]({{ site.sst_github_repo }}).
+We'll be using the [SST]({{ site.sst_github_repo }}).

 ## Requirements